dnakhla/remove-ads/README.md

 Eventually you might want to use your own list of network servers.

-You can also pass your own array of network servers like this.
+You can pass your own array of network servers like this:
 ```javascript
 var removeAds = require("remove-ads");
 var badAdNetworks = ["annoying.com", "ads.adsense.com"]; // etc. etc.